ElbyFross/uniform-data-operator/README.md

 ﻿## Uniform Data Operator
-It's a framwork that allow to flexible bind your data to any type of storages.
+It's a framework that allow to oparate and manage yours data by unified way, not depending from your data base or prefered format.
+Standartize your data sturctures and avoid tuning of your product only for one storage that can't be not suitable for you in future.

+### Binnary Handler
+Provides base API for binary serizliation process.

+### SQLOperatorHandler
+Provides base API for creating and managing of Transact Sql queries.

 ### Included operators:
-- XMLOparator - provide uniform way to serialize your objects using XML.
-Provide simple way to store result in local file system.

-- MySQLOperator - provide uniform way to manage your data via MySQL database.
+- MySQLDataOperator - provides uniform way to manage your data via MySQL database.